AeroWidescreen/NFSCHDReflections/README.md

 - CubemapFix : Corrects the arrangement of the "QRACE" cubemap used for vehicle reflections.
 - RestoreSkybox : Adds the skybox to reflections.
 - RealFrontEndReflections : Enables real-time vehicle reflections in the front end.
 - ReflectionBlurStrength : Controls the amount of blur used for road reflections and increases its resolution.
+- VehicleReflectionBrightness : Controls the intensity of vehicle reflections.

 ## Extra Features
 - TrafficSignFix : Solves an issue where some traffic signs would not reflect any light.